 After being classified insolvent, a receiver may be appointed by a secured creditor to get their money back.
 Receivers go about doing this by potentially going into ‘liquidation’ which would include selling assets or the business.
 The receiver would then distribute the money raised in a specific order.
 They would also report any possible offences to the Australian Securities & Investments Commission (ASIC).
 A Court Order is not necessary for this process.

 The primary duty of a receiver is to a secured creditor (which ranks above unsecured creditors in the priority of payments), where they would hold security over some or all of the company’s assets.
 Unfortunately, often this means that unsecured creditors only receive the remainder of the funds.

 Receivership is different to the other alternatives in the sense that a receiver does not affect the legal existence of the company.
 The directors of the company will still remain in office – but with limited powers.

-The phrase ‘going into administration’ is similar to a receiver, where an ‘administrator’ is appointed to manage the company in the interim.
+The phrase ‘going into administration’ is similar to a receiver.
+An ‘administrator’ is appointed in order to manage the company.
 An administrator, similar to a receivership, has two roles:

 - To make formal agreements with the creditors to pay the debts